 As I noticed this trend rising it made me think of the health washing strategy typically seen in the marketing of foods, specifically processed foods.

 What’s “health washing?”

-It’s the strategy marketers use around food products to increase their apparent food value (while doing no such thing).
-Things like calling out the health conscious (or health popular) food ingredients like vegetables or quinoa.
+Health Washing is the strategy marketers use around food products to increase their apparent food value (while doing no such thing).
+Things like calling out the health conscious (or health popular) food ingredients like vegetables or quinoa in a product that typically wouldn’t have them such as chips or cookies.
 Or being clever in product naming to imply health value.
-Or my personal fave, slapping on a “gluten free,” “fat free” or “paleo friendly” label – because gluten, fat and grains are the devil, don’t you know? (insert eye roll)
+Or my personal fave?
+Slapping on a “gluten free,” “fat free” or “paleo friendly” label – because gluten, fat and grains are the devil, don’t you know? (insert Intuitive Eating eye roll)

-This is not because these approaches to eating are necessarily healthier.
+This is not because these approaches to eating are necessarily healthier (unless you have an actual allergy or intolerance).
 But instead they use these labels because these are currently recognized health trends and the manufacturers of these packaged goods are riding the coat tails of this trend – all the way to the bank!

 Think the ever popular kids snack “Veggie Straws” which are essentially just a potato chip with some veggie puree in them, along with a hefty dose of sodium.
 Or Old Dutch Potato Chips with a Gluten Free callout.
 And I’m not just picking on chips.
 Breads and packaged crackers are pretty notorious too with their added flax (seeds that our body can’t actually process) or ancient grains label.

 Because bottom line – it sells!
 “Health conscious” consumers are more likely to buy them simply because they feel better about it, “they’re healthy, you know!”